JuliaGNI/GeometricIntegrators.jl/docs/src/equations.md

 * Lagrangian equations ([`LODE`](@ref), [`LDAE`](@ref)),
 * split equations ([`SODE`](@ref), [`SPDAE`](@ref), [`SPSDE`](@ref)).

-Each equation holds a number of functions determining the vector field, constraints, initial conditions, and possibly additional information like parameters, periodicity, invariants and the Hamiltonian or Lagrangian.
+Each equation holds a number of functions determining the vector field, constraints, and possibly additional information like parameters, periodicity, invariants and the Hamiltonian or Lagrangian.

+All of these types are defined in the [GeometricEquations.jl](https://github.com/JuliaGNI/GeometricEquations.jl) package.

 ## Ordinary Differential Equations (ODEs)